staypufd/acc/README.md

 ####Module 2 (3 hrs)
 	- Methods - What are they?
+	- Polymorphism
 	- Animal Talk Lab
-		- Add classes for Dog, Cat and Dolphin
-		- Add method speak() to all of them
-	- Lab - Create Java Project and several classes with instance variables
-		- Cookie, Topping classes

 ####Module 3 (3 hrs)
 	- Constructors
+		- Default Constructor (no arguments)
+		- Constructors serve as instance initializers
+		- Default Initializers Pattern
+	- Constructors Lab
 	- Getters and Setters
+	- Constructors Lab
+####Module 4 (3 hrs)
 	- Encapsulation
-	- Lab - Create constructors for Cookie and Topping

-####Module 4 (3 hrs)

 	- Access Modifies (package, public,and private)
 	- Class variables
+	- Class methods
+	- Encapsulation Lab

 ###Week 2 (4 day week)

 ####Module 5 (3 hrs)
 	- Inheritance
 	- Access Modifies (protected)
+	- Shapes Lab

 ####Module 6 (3 hrs)
-	- Overloading and Overriding Methods
 	- Arrays (built-in and ArrayList)

-####Module 7 (3 hrs)
 	- Packages
 	- Access Modifies (package)

+####Module 7 (3 hrs)
+	- Overloading methods
+		- Show System.out.println method Overloading
+	- Overriding methods
+		- Only occurs in subclassing
+	- Overloading has to do with specializing a method to take different types of arguments
+	- Overriding has to do with specialing a method in different classes in a inheritance heirarchy

 ####Module 8 (3 hrs)
 	- Lab Project - Shapes Example